NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 An identifier on its own is just a random string assigned to you.
-It starts mattering when the same company receives the string *and* the page it arrived on, because then it can write a row: *this identifier belongs to someone on a health portal.* On `managemyhealth`, The Trade Desk got exactly that pairing.
+It starts mattering when the same company receives the string *and* the page it arrived on, because then it can write a row: *this identifier was observed visiting a patient-portal domain* On `managemyhealth`, The Trade Desk got exactly that pairing.
-These are firms that see you across most of the web, so the visit doesn't sit alone. *Health-portal user* becomes an attribute on the same profile built from everywhere else you go.
+These are firms that see you across most of the web, so the visit doesn't sit alone.
+A visit to a patient-portal domain becomes context that can be attached to the profile, potentially supporting a health-related inference on the same profile built from everywhere else you go.
 That is what the design is for: on their side, one value arriving from a patient portal and again from `mylotto` is a single profile carrying both facts.